sebarmeli/Selenium2-Java-QuickStart-Archetype/README.md

 Those parameters are retrieved from the *src/main/resources/application.properties* file.
 You can also populate the properties file from command line (through -D<property in mvn command or through
 Hudson/Jenkins).

+**TestBase** class provides 30 seconds as interval for polling element from the DOM (implicity wait), and also it takes care of closing the driver when all the tests are executed in the suite.
+(Feel free to update all this values according to your needs)

 **HomePageTest** class (in *src/test/java/pages*) is just an example of a test class for testing the homepage of a web application.
 This test class accepts the *path* parameter
  (set in *src/test/resources/testng.xml)* defining the path appended to the base URL (in case of the home page, usually just "/").
 In the setup method of this class, the **PageFactory** class is used to help supporting the **PageObject** pattern (see below for more information).
 Briefly according to this pattern, each page is an object. *src/main/java/pages/HomePage* class is an example of